ARMmbed/mbed-os-example-blinky/README.md

 Clone this repository on your system and change the current directory to where the project was cloned.

 Modifying default Mbed OS configuration parameters can be done at application level using an application configuration file.
 By default ARM Mbed CLI looks for [`mbed_app.json`](https://os.mbed.com/docs/mbed-os/latest/reference/configuration.html), however the configuration file can be named anything.
 It can be passed to ARM Mbed CLI using the optional argument `--app-config` of the `compile` sub-command.
-This project comes with configuration files for the different variants and configurations of the blinky application.
+This project comes with a configuration a file to modify default parameters of Mbed OS later on in the tutorial.

 ## Application functionality